Robinson McClellan ~ composer

 In Spring 2013 I completed two new cantatas, one secular and one sacred, both premiered in May.
 Trinity Dancing Cantata premiered in Honolulu as part of Miguel Felipe's Cantata Project, and BQE: An Urban Cantata premiered in NYC as part of the Queens New Music Festival.
 For more info see my works page.

 Ostorlab, my Rumi setting for voice and viola, on a translation by Zahra Partovi, premiered in May 2013.
 For this purpose I attempted to learn the Persian Dastgah mode... with the help of the very fun Just Intonation Toolkit.

 My grandmother Anita Curtis, a wonderful sculptor, passed away in October 2012.
 Please get to know her work on this website I created for her during my last visit with her.
 She closely guided the look and content.

-Buy Music by Heart, the paperless hymnal (includes songs I wrote).
+Buy Music by Heart, the paperless hymnal including a selection of songs I wrote.

 The wonderful poetry of my collaborator Robin Muir-Miller is available online.

 My grandfather, James T. McClellan, was an inspired sculptor, and a major role model for me as an artist.
 View his sculptures.

 Daniel Neer and Alyssa Reit presented The Gyre on April 27 and 29 as part of a unique program called NARKISSOS at The Tank with a third performance at RAM's Queens New Music Festival on May 11.
 The piece received its second performance in January at Andrea Clearfield’s Salon.

 Choral performances in 2013 included the UMass Dartmouth Chamber Choir and Mt.
 Holyoke Chamber Singers.